LxMLS/lxmls-toolkit/README.md

 Bear in mind that the main purpose of the toolkit is educative.
 You may resort to other toolboxes if you are looking for efficient implementations of the algorithms described.

+## Solving Exercises

+Some day will require you to complete code from previous days.
+If you have not completed the exercises you can allways use the `solve.py` command as for example

+    python solve.py